rtx4d/android_device_nubia_nx616j/README.md

-Copyright (C) 2023 The LineageOS Project
+Copyright (C) 2024 The LineageOS Project

-Device configuration for Nubia Z18
+Device configuration for Nubia X
 =============================================

-The Nubia Z18 (codenamed _"NX606J"_) is a high-end smartphone from Nubia.
+The Nubia X (codenamed _"NX616J"_) is a high-end smartphone from Nubia.

-It was announced in September 2018.
-Release date was September 2018.

 ## Device specifications